 - Standard 27: Site Selection – A new recommendation: Do not use visible veins of the chest, breast, abdomen, or other locations on the trunk of the body as there is no evidence supporting their safe outcomes.
 View pg.
 S81 for complete guidance.

 - Standard 32: Pain Management for Venipuncture and Vascular Access Procedures – provides strategies and recommendations to reduce pain associated with venipuncture and VAD-related procedures.
 View pg.
 S94 for complete guidance.

 - Standard 34: VAD Placement: Short PIVCs – New recommendation: After two unsuccessful attempts, escalate to a clinician with a higher skill level and/or consider alternate routes of administration.
-Also, use a standard of ANTT for PIVC insertion.
 View pg.
 S97 for complete guidance.

 Sign up for the webinar

 Lisa Gorski, the chairperson of the INS Standards Committee, is hosting a free educational webinar explaining the new and revised standards and recommendations.